Anmeet/Social_Card/README.md

 Run the above command so that the Json server serves the api at port 6000.
 I have created a fake rest api that serves the json file.
 It runs the json-server and react app concurrently.

+if you get sass related error,please enter the following command
+## npm rebuild node-sass

 ### Note

 As this project needs to be completed in 6hours so I have not done testing.
 If there was more time duration, then would like to work more on CSS and testing.